tmtsoftware/csw/docs/src/main/services/database.md

 #### Insert

-To insert data in batch, use the DSLContext as follows:
+To insert data in a batch, use the DSLContext as follows:

 Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/example/database/AssemblyComponentHandlers.scala) { #dsl-batch }